Masimo: Signal Extraction Technology (SET) pulse oximetry

+Pulse oximetry estimates arterial oxygen saturation (SpO_{2}) by comparing the absorption of red and infrared light.
+Motion and low perfusion can affect conventional pulse oximetry because venous blood movement may alter the signal.

+Masimo’s Signal Extraction Technology (SET) uses signal-processing algorithms to distinguish arterial from venous signals and to estimate SpO_{2}, pulse rate, perfusion index (PI) and pleth variability index (PVI).
+Multiple clinical studies, mostly single-center or manufacturer-associated trials, have reported lower false-alarm rates and improved measurement stability compared with some earlier pulse oximetry systems, particularly in motion and low-perfusion conditions.

+SET-based devices have been studied in neonatology, perioperative care and intensive care.
+Individual studies have reported associations between use of these devices and outcomes such as changes in the incidence of retinopathy of prematurity in preterm infants, detection of critical congenital heart disease (CCHD) in newborns, ventilator weaning practices, and rapid-response activations in hospital wards.

-In 2011, the American Academy of Pediatrics and the U.S. Department of Health and Human Services recommended mandatory screening for all newborns, using "motion-tolerant pulse oximeters that report functional oxygen saturation have been validated in low perfusion conditions".
-To make this recommendation, the CCHD workgroup relied on two independent studies that exclusively used SET pulse oximetry to assess newborns.
-In 2012, Masimo received FDA 510(k) clearance for devices and sensors with labeling for screening newborns for CCHD.
-It marked the first time the FDA cleared specific labeling indicating the use of pulse oximeters, in conjunction with a physical examination, to screen newborns for CCHD.
+In 2011, the American Academy of Pediatrics and the U.S. Department of Health and Human Services recommended universal newborn screening for CCHD using motion-tolerant pulse oximeters validated in low-perfusion conditions.
+In 2012, Masimo received FDA 510(k) clearance for devices and sensors labeled for use in screening newborns for CCHD in conjunction with a physical examination.

-In 2012, the National Health Service (NHS) Technology Adoption Centre in the United Kingdom advised hospitals to use Intraoperative Fluid Management, and included Masimo's PVI among technologies available for helping clinicians manage fluid during surgeries.
-In 2013, the French Society for Anaesthesia and Intensive Care (SFAR) added PVI to its guidelines for optimal hemodynamic management of surgical patients.
+In 2012, the National Health Service (NHS) Technology Adoption Centre in the United Kingdom included Masimo’s PVI among options for intraoperative fluid management technologies, and in 2013 the French Society for Anaesthesia and Intensive Care (SFAR) noted PVI in its guidelines on perioperative hemodynamic optimization.

 Rainbow pulse co-oximetry

-Rainbow pulse co-oximetry uses more than seven wavelengths of light to continuously and noninvasively measure hemoglobin (SpHb), carboxyhemoglobin (SpCO), and methemoglobin (SpMet), in addition to oxygen saturation (SpO_{2}), pulse rate, perfusion index (Pi), and pleth variability index (PVi).
-A study at Massachusetts General Hospital showed that SpHb monitoring helped clinicians decrease the frequency of patients receiving blood transfusions during surgery from 4.5% to 0.6%.
-Another study from Cairo University showed that SpHb monitoring helped clinicians reduce blood transfusions in high blood loss surgery by an average of 0.9 units per patient.
-A study at CHU Limoges in France found that monitoring with SpHb and PVi, integrated into a hospital-wide fluid and blood administration protocol, was associated with earlier transfusion and reduced mortality at 30 and 90 days by 33% and 29%, respectively.
-Emergency department studies have shown that SpCO helps clinicians increase the detection of carbon monoxide (CO) poisoning and decreases the time to treatment compared to invasive methods.
-The Pronto-7 device for noninvasive spot checking of hemoglobin, along with SpO_{2} and pulse rate, has been recognized with a gold Medical Design Excellence Award.
-The World Health Organization called noninvasive hemoglobin an "innovative medical technology for cost-effectively addressing global health concerns and needs".
+Rainbow pulse co-oximetry uses multiple wavelengths of light to estimate several parameters noninvasively, including total hemoglobin (SpHb), carboxyhemoglobin (SpCO), and methemoglobin (SpMet), in addition to oxygen saturation (SpO_{2}), pulse rate, perfusion index (PI) and pleth variability index (PVI).

+Several clinical studies have evaluated SpHb monitoring in perioperative and critical care settings, reporting reductions in the proportion of patients receiving transfusions and in transfusion volumes when SpHb was incorporated into transfusion protocols.
+Studies in Emergency department settings have reported that SpCO monitoring may increase the detection of carbon monoxide poisoning and shorten time to diagnosis compared with some conventional approaches.

+The Pronto-7 device for noninvasive spot-checking of hemoglobin, SpO_{2} and pulse rate received a gold Medical Design Excellence Award, and the World Health Organization listed noninvasive hemoglobin testing among technologies relevant to global health needs.